 “There’s also a great deal of responsibility that the team feels in ensuring that the information that they’re sharing is accurate.
 A major responsibility of the wheelwright team is to pass on their knowledge as much as they can, whether it be through demonstrations, workshops and training emerging wheelwrights.”

-Safeguarding the knowledge of these rare arts, crafts and trades is a vital part of our national heritage.”
+Safeguarding the knowledge of these rare arts, crafts and trades is a vital part of our national heritage.

 The blacksmith

-One of the most important people on the goldfields were blacksmiths.
+Some of the most important people on the goldfields were blacksmiths.

 Their ability to work and shape metal meant they were rarely short of money or work.
 Whether you needed your mining tools sharpened, or crockery for your kitchen, it was the blacksmith you went to.